simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

     $ hledger-ui --register checking --cleared
     ```

-Normally the register screen shows transactions in the current account and any of its subaccounts
+The register screen normally shows transactions in the current account
+and any of its subaccounts (inclusive mode).
-(inclusive mode).
-If it was entered from accounts screen in flat mode,
+If it was entered from the accounts screen in flat mode, where the
-it shows transactions affecting this account specifically, without
+selected account was not depth-clipped and therefore was showing its
+subaccount-excluding balance, the register too will omit the transactions
-considering subaccounts (exclusive mode).
+of subaccounts (exclusive mode).
+This means the register always shows
-As on the accounts screen you can toggle this with the `F` key.
+the transactions responsible for the balance being displayed on the
+accounts screen.

 `C` toggles cleared mode, in which
 [uncleared transactions and postings](/journal.html#transactions) are